Giving a thrift store shirt an update with fabric dye.

 - Fill a bucket with 3 gallons of hot water.

 - Add salt and stir to combine.

 - Dissolve dye in 2 cups of hot water.
 Add to bucket water and stir to mix.

 - Wet fabric in hot water before adding to the dye bath.

-- Constantly stir for 10-30 minutes or until desired color is achieved.
+- Constantly stir for 10-30 minutes or until the desired color is achieved.

 - Rinse in warm water, then gradually cooler water, until water runs clear.